AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 ## **Step 7:** Dynamic descriptors

 The following descriptors are used to identify purchases on customer credit card statements.
-You can reduce the number of chargebacks by clearly identifying the company that is associated with each purchase.
-If Dynamic Descriptors are not enabled for your account, contact [Braintree support](mailto:support@getbraintree.com?subject=Support for Dynamic Descriptors).
+You can reduce the number of charge backs by clearly identifying the company that is associated with each purchase.
+If dynamic descriptors are not enabled for your account, contact Braintree support.

 1. Enter the Dynamic Descriptor for the **Name**, **Phone**, and **URL** according to these guidelines: